yhoogstrate/fuma/README.md

 ### Galaxy ###

-Because FuMa can be complicated due to the strucuture of the commandline arguments, we also provide it as galaxy (http://galaxyproject.org/) package.
-The current tool shed repository is:
+Because usage of FuMa via the command line can be experienced as complicated, we also provide FuMa as galaxy (http://galaxyproject.org/) package.
+The tool shed repository is:

 https://testtoolshed.g2.bx.psu.edu/view/yhoogstrate/fuma